th-we/deskflow-wiki/Hacking-Guide.md

 ### 2. PRs are not squashed, so make each commit sane

-- Use `git commit --amend` to fix a previous commit rather than a follow-up commit.
+- At Review time, use `git commit --amend` to fix a previous commit rather than creating a follow-up commit.
   See: [[PR Review]]
 - Each commit must build; no broken commits.
-- Each commit does one thing, Add a feature, or fix a bug.
+- Each commit does one thing, Such as fix a bug, rename a method, add a small feature.
+- A Feature can be made of several commits if needed.
+Each commit must still build on its own and should move towards the feature.

 ### 3. Open PRs must be tested and must compile